The RCP protocol requires a client to send a remote username on each RCP request to a server. When you copy a configuration

 The username set by the ip rcmd remote-username global configuration command, if the command is configured.

 The remote username associated with the current tty (terminal) process.
-For example, if the user is connected to the device through Telnet and was authenticated through the username command, the device software sends the Telnet username as the remote username.
+For example, if the user is connected to the switch through Telnet and was authenticated through the username command, the switch software sends the Telnet username as the remote username.

 For the RCP copy request to execute successfully, an account must be defined on the network server for the remote username.